ShaunakMore/AI-Document-Helper-with-LangGraph/README.md

 - Frontend polls for document updates every 2 seconds
 - Immediate updates when AI tools are used
 - Live character count and document preview

-## 🐛 Troubleshooting

-### Common Issues

-1. **Backend not starting**
-   - Check if all dependencies are installed
-   - Verify Google API key is set in `.env`
-   - Ensure port 5000 is available

-2. **Frontend can't connect to backend**
-   - Verify backend is running on port 5000
-   - Check CORS configuration
-   - Ensure API URLs match the backend address

-3. **AI responses not working**
-   - Verify Google API key is valid and has credits
-   - Check console logs for error messages
-   - Ensure internet connection is stable

-4. **Documents not saving**
-   - Check if `saved_documents/` directory exists
-   - Verify write permissions
-   - Check backend logs for errors

-## 📞 Support

-If you encounter any issues or have questions:
-1. Check the troubleshooting section above
-2. Review the console logs for error messages
-3. Open an issue on GitHub with detailed information about the problem

----

 **Happy Writing with Drafter! 🚀✍️**